 Memorial Classic Golf Tournament Honor Roll

-Dave Hirt had a life-long commitment to funeral service.
+Hirt had a life-long commitment to funeral service.
 He spent 33 years as a part of Batesville Casket Company, starting as a member of the sales department and, at the time of his retirement, President and CEO.
 He played a major role in the development of Johnson Consulting Group.
-He was a past board member of the Funeral Service Foundation trustee and helped grow the Foundations endowment.
+He was a past Funeral Service Foundation trustee and helped grow the Foundations endowment.

 Mack apprenticed with SCI funeral homes beginning in 1973, and moved up through the ranks of the organization over the next three decades.
 He was appointed senior vice president of eastern operations in 2002.
 Widely regarded as a giant of American Funeral Service, he will be remembered for inspiring others with his commitment to integrity and excellence.

 A licensed funeral director for more than 40 years, Morrow began working in his family’s funeral home in Houston in 1975.
 When the firm was sold to SCI in 1970, Morrow began a four-decade career with the company, retiring as the executive vice-president of corporate development in 2000.
 He was known throughout the funeral service profession as a respected mentor, strong leader and friend to all.